codygreen/llm_api_server/objective2/README.md

 ## Deploy Jupyter Server

-For this step, we will leverage a pre-built Jupyter Notebook container.
+For this step, we will run the Jupyter Notebook container you just built.
 Run the following commands to start the container:

 ```shell
 docker container run -it --rm -p 8888:8888 llmapi_obj2